mcorbin/corbihttp/README.md

 # Corbihttp: everything you need to build HTTP applications in Clojure

 Corbihttp is a set of components, functions and interceptors which help you creating full-featured HTTP applications in [Clojure](https://clojure.org/).
-It leverages battled tested liraries so:
+It leverages battled tested liraries:

 - [Aero](https://github.com/juxt/aero) for configuration
 - [Reitit](https://github.com/mesotin/reitit) for routing